Features

 build-rendered HTML page in a new tab; Markdown stays the source (invariant 14).

-build.py md_to_html/render_pages writes data/{wiki,sources}/*.html into the
+build.py md_to_html/render_pages writes data/wiki/{topics,concepts}/*.html into the

 content overlay at build time (content-resident & gitignored).
 Param-gated by